Amortized Inference for Correlated Discrete Choice Models via Equivariant Neural Networks: Emulator Design

 Steps 3 and 4 ensure diversity in the relationship between deterministic utilities and error covariances.
-When $\omega = 1$, the utilities are perfectly aligned with the covariance structure; when $\omega = 0$, they are independent.
+When $U = 1$, the utilities are perfectly aligned with the covariance structure; when $U = 0$, they are independent.
 Intermediate values produce partial correlation.

-This procedure can be generalized to other error distributions by replacing the MNP model in the final step with another model with a different error distribution.
-Similarly, the other distributions listed and the number of choices ($10^6$) can be modified based on the problem domain and computational resources.
+For error distributions that are not factorization-invariant, we must additionally compute $\Cstar$ in step 5 and replace the MNP model with the assumed error distribution in step 6.
+The other choices listed above, including the specific distributions and number of choices ($10^6$), may also be modified based on the problem domain and available computational resources.

 \textbf{Loss function.} We employ Sobolev training \citep{czarnecki2017sobolev}, which augments the standard likelihood loss with a gradient-matching penalty.
 The total loss is: